-Turks & Caicos is one of the Caribbean’s most appealing destinations because of its crystalline waters, powdery beaches and multiple direct flights from the US daily.
+Turks & Caicos is one of the Caribbean’s most appealing destinations because of its crystalline waters, powdery beaches and multiple direct flights from the U.S. each day.
 Travelers looking to recline at a private island paradise will adore the tranquility of COMO Parrot Cay, while design mavens will love the sleek style of Amanyara.
 And for those who want to be in the heart of Grace Bay, the beachfront Grace Bay Club is sophisticated and sprawling with endless amenities for adults and children alike.

-Zero George Hotel
+Courtesy Zero George in Charleston

 One of America’s earliest cities, Charleston remains among its most elegant with live oaks lining cobblestoned streets, which are still plied by horse-drawn carriages.
 Charleston encompasses the best of two disparate but equally engaging cultures: the aged hush of cobblestoned European hamlets and the welcoming hospitality of the American South with an exciting culinary scene (and great springtime weather) to boot.